Portugal Dress Code

 Sports jacket/pants and ties are appropriate for men.
 It is fine to take off your jacket in a meeting if is hot.

-How you dress in Portugal is the one of the most important aspect in being hired
+How you dress in Portugal is one of the most important aspects of being hired

 Other Portugal Dress Code Info